How to avoid being found intentionally homeless

 What does intentionally homeless mean?

-did not pay your rent when you could afford to
+not paying your rent when you could afford to

-could not deal with your money or tenancy because of disability, your mental health, or drug and alcohol problems
+could not deal with money or your tenancy because of a disability, mental health or drug and alcohol problems

-If you're a family with children or have another priority need, it can affect your rights to longer term housing if the council decide you're intentionally homeless.
+If you have children or another priority need, you might not get help with longer term housing if the council decide you're intentionally homeless.

 If you have left your home and are homeless

 The council has to give you emergency housing if you have a priority need.
 For example, if you have children or are vulnerable because of a disability or health condition.

-The council will ask what caused you to lose or leave your home.
+The council will ask why you left your home.

-They must look into your situation and the information you provide.
+They must look into your situation and the information you give.

 Domestic abuse and violence

 It is not reasonable to stay somewhere if you're at risk of violence.

-The council must help with emergency housing if you're at risk of either:
+The council must help with emergency housing if you're at risk of:

-domestic abuse from a partner, former partner or family member
+domestic abuse from a partner, ex partner or family member

-violence from someone unrelated and you also have a priority need
+violence from someone else and you also have a priority need

-You cannot be intentionally homeless if you've had to leave somewhere you were at risk.
+You cannot be intentionally homeless if you left somewhere you were at risk.

 If you're still in your home

-The council expects you to take steps to keep your home if you are threatened with homelessness.
+The council expects you to take steps to keep your home if it's safe.

 For example, pay as much rent as you can even if you are facing eviction.

-The council must help you under a personal housing plan and may be able to stop you becoming homeless.
+The council must help you with a personal housing plan to try to stop you becoming homeless.